-It is with great pleasure that we here at the James River Basin Partnership (JRBP) announce the launch of our new One Glass-One Dime-One Time (1-1-1) campaign that has the potential to provide a sustainable funding stream for JRBP.
+It is with great pleasure that we here at the James River Basin Partnership (JRBP) announce the second edition of our annual One Glass-One Dime-One Time (1-1-1) funding campaign.
 The concept of the 1-1-1 campaign is simple.
 We are asking patrons of participating restaurants to donate just ten cents (one dime) for the first glass of water they drink with a meal, and only the first glass.
 Money generated from the 1-1-1 program will help fund JRBP’s projects and programs in the Ozarks and the funds stay 100% local.

 - Unprecedented development and population growth in the watershed

 - Unprecedented and ongoing drought in the entire basin–the drought amplifies many of the other issues listed here

 - Septic tank discharges-at least 10,000 failed systems as of 2006

 - Nutrients-from urban, industrial, suburban and agricultural sources (especially nitrogen and phosphorus)

 - Sediments-from land disturbance activities and improper land use practices

 - Agricultural inputs-in particular cattle in the stream channel and deforestation of riparian corridors